The Location:

 "Collapse of the Second Narrows Bridge during Construction" Congress on Technical Advancement 2017 American Society of Civil Engineers (ASCE) Larry Betuzzi, M.ASCE P.Eng.
 Senior Engineer, WSP Canada Inc., Edmonton, AB, Canada T5S 2Y3:

 Following the collapse, the British Columbia Government established a Royal Commission to examine the cause(s) of the collapse and the lessons learned as a result.
-After an extensive investigation, it was discovered that a temporary support (called a "false bent" by engineers), designed by an inexperienced engineer and inadequately checked by a senior engineer failed, which lead to the collapse of two spans.
+After an extensive investigation, it was discovered that a temporary support (called a "false bent" by engineers), designed by an inexperienced engineer and inadequately checked by a senior engineer failed, which led to the collapse of two spans.

 The Temporary Support